KoenHaagsma/hoe-fossielvrij-is-deze-laadpaal/README.md

 ![Screenshot of the application](./readme_images/Screenshot_apps.png)

 ## 📂 Assignment
-Built and develop a webapplication where it is possible to see where a user can load sustainable, or where he/she can do it at the best place possible
+Built and develop a webapplication where it is possible to see where a user can load sustainable, or where he/she can do it at the best place possible.

 ## 🧾 Table of contents
 -   [About the project](##About-the-project)